ShanonPearce/ASH-Toolset/README.md

   Enable if IRs have long decay tails (over 1.5 seconds).
 This increases processing time.
 - **Noise Reduction:**
   Enable if IRs contain a high noise floor.
+- **Low-frequency Mode:**
+  Enable if the IRs are low frequency measurements such as subwoofer measurements.
+This will make the result available under Low-frequency responses.
 - **Rise Time (ms):**
   Select the duration of the fade in window applied to the response.